Skip to main content

 Joined: 01/18/2010

-Hello Everyone- Well, I must admit that that coming up with a weekly tip involving harp amps has stretched my mind a little.
-Since most of you are fairly new to amplified harp, I don't want to bore you all with bypass caps, tube biasing, and transformer specs!
-So this week, I want someone to ask a question, no matter how "dumb" you think it may be.
+Hello Everyone- Since most of you may be fairly new to amplified harp, I don't want to bore you all with bypass caps, tube biasing, and transformer specs!
+Feel free to ask me any gear-related question.
 Even a very simple question that I might not think of could be very valuable to other members, so please, fire away!

 Skip Simmons